MetaxisResearch/iris-agent/README.md

 </p>

-**The self-improving AI agent built by [Metaxis Research](https://MetaxisResearch.com).** It's the only agent with a built-in learning loop — it creates skills from experience, improves them during use, nudges itself to persist knowledge, searches its own past conversations, and builds a deepening model of who you are across sessions.
+The self-improving AI agent built by Metaxis Research, focused on p**ost-quantum cryptography research for blockchain infrastructure**.
+It's the only agent with a built-in learning loop.
+It creates skills from experience, improves them during use, nudges itself to persist knowledge, searches its own past conversations, and builds a deepening model of who you are across sessions.
 Run it on a $5 VPS, a GPU cluster, or serverless infrastructure that costs nearly nothing when idle.
-It's not tied to your laptop — talk to it from Telegram while it works on a cloud VM.
+It's not tied to your laptop.
+Talk to it from Telegram while it works on a cloud VM.

 Use any model you want — [Metaxis Portal](https://MetaxisResearch.com), [OpenRouter](https://openrouter.ai) (200+ models), [z.ai/GLM](https://z.ai), [Kimi/Moonshot](https://platform.moonshot.ai), [MiniMax](https://www.minimax.io), OpenAI, or your own endpoint.
 Switch with `Iris model` — no code changes, no lock-in.